Who can apply

 - Your contact information changes (including address, telephone number);

-- Circumstances change that may affect your copyright and/or trademark registration with CIPO or the CBSA (such as a change in ownership of that copyright and/or trademark or its expiration).
+- Circumstantial changes that may affect your copyright, trademark or geographical indication registration with CIPO or the CBSA (such as a change in ownership of that copyright, trademark or geographical indication or its expiration).

 RFA applications remain valid for two years.
 After that, you will need to renew your enrollment with the CBSA.

 The CBSA will not issue reminders that RFAs are about to expire.
-It is the right owner's sole responsibility to ensure renewal requests are received in time for processing.
+It is the right holders'/owner's sole responsibility to ensure renewal requests are received in time for processing.

 Adherence to the CBSA's guidelines